Let me tell you about the time I used a 10 step meditation for self confidence.

 In one experiment, scientists Miller and Krizan studied the mood of students when walking compared to sitting.
 The results, the research say, show that walking increases our engagement with life.
 In a second study, Miller revealed that walking helps us to stay positive for longer.
 So when we’re feeling low walking increases our happiness and when we already are happy, walking helps us stay that way for longer.

-At the time, I was dreadfully unhappy and had zero confidence.
+At the time, I was distraught and had zero confidence.
 I stepped out the lonely motel room and went for a 10-mile Zen walk around the city.

 A Zen walk is basically a meditative walk in which we focus on the sense of movement.
 This helps us to feel free.

 My Zen walk reduced the ruminating negative thoughts I was experiencing and helped me to feel a little better about myself.